sinclairzx81/typebox/readme.md

 ### Compiler

-TypeBox provides an optional type compiler that can be used as a runtime type checker in absense of a JSON Schema validator.
-Please note that this compiler is not fully JSON Schema compliant and only permits compilation of TypeBox types only (where the schema representation is known in advance).
-The `TypeCompiler` contains a `TypeCompiler.Compile(T)` method that returns a `TypeCheck<T>` object that can be used to test the validity of a value.
+TypeBox include a specialized type compiler that can be used as a runtime type checker in absense of a JSON Schema validator.
+This compiler is optimized for high throughput validation scenarios and generally performs better than AJV for most structural checks.
+Please note that this compiler is not fully JSON Schema compliant and is limited to TypeBox types only.
+The `TypeCompiler` contains a `Compile(T)` function that returns a `TypeCheck<T>` object that can be used to test the validity of a value as well as obtain errors.

 ```typescript
 import { TypeCompiler } from '@sinclair/typebox/compiler'